Gammabra/aov-godot/README.md

 ---

 ## 🤝 **Contributing**
 We welcome contributions!
-Please read our [Contributing Guide](./CONTRIBUTING.md) to get started.
+Please read our [Contributing Guide](./documentation/CONTRIBUTING.md) and our [Set up Guide](./documentation/SETUP.md) to get started.

 **Quick Start:**
 1. Fork the repository